Xh3ni/BikeSharingRental/README.md

 ## Main Data Analysis and Machine Learning Libraries
 * Here you should list the libraries you used in the project and provide example(s) of how you used these libraries.

+## PEP8 Compliance Testing

+The project contains a number of Python files.
+I therefore conducted validation of these using [Code Institute's Python Linter](https://pep8ci.herokuapp.com/).
+The results are:
+No errors were detected

 ### Technologies